This Discussion channel is currently closed.

 Default_avatar

-Char Bauer almost 6 years ago
+Char Bauer over 6 years ago

 We have been seasonal residents of Lake Cochrane since 1976 and have spent many summers enjoying the wonderful natural beauty and tranquility of this area.
 My kids say it is the "Best thing you could of done for us" now my grans & great grans say the same !
 The lifestyle and area will be forever changed by the placement of these wind turbines !!!
 The Lake Cochrane Improvement Association believes keeping the turbines 3 miles from the Lake will have a minimal impact on the Lake as do many of the residents who enjoy the Lake.
 Our family supports the Boards decision in the matter.
 PLease consider the residents and LCIA opinions in the matter and give us a 3 mile setback for the turbines !
 Thank you for your consideration in this matter.
 John & Char Bauer.